 Because of the magnitude of the 2005 changes, the CDE recognized that it might be desirable to revisit and revise the criteria and standards again in the near future.
 It did so in 2007, and the SBE approved the resulting changes in March 2008.
 The 2008 changes were primarily technical, designed to produce more balanced results and a better warning system.
 Most of the revisions were to adjust those standards, or thresholds, that were resulting in a very high “failure” rate which was not necessarily indicative of fiscal distress.

 The criteria and standards are codified in Title 5 of the California Code of Regulations.
 The complex analytical tools used to apply the criteria and standards are automated as part of CDE’s standardized account code structure (SACS) financial reporting software used by LEAs to prepare, validate, and submit their budgets and interim reports to their reviewing agencies.

 In accordance with AB 1200 (Chapter 1213, Statutes of 1991), the county superintendent of schools has fiscal oversight responsibility over school districts in the county and the State Superintendent of Public Instruction (SSPI) has fiscal oversight responsibility over county offices of education.
-The county superintendent has authority to disapprove a school district’s budget, or at any time, to declare a district in jeopardy of meeting its financial obligations through a qualified or negative certification at interim financial reporting periods or at any time.
-Such actions result in various authorized forms of intervention on the part of the county office including assigning external consultants, requiring a district fiscal recovery plan, or even disallowing certain district expenditures.
+The county superintendent has authority to disapprove a school district’s budget, or authority to declare a district in jeopardy of being unable to meet its financial obligations through a qualified or negative certification at interim financial reporting periods or at any time during the year.
+Such action results in various authorized forms of intervention on the part of the county office including assigning external consultants, requiring a district fiscal recovery plan, or even disallowing certain district expenditures.
 The SSPI has similar authority to intervene in fiscal matters of the county office of education.